XChen1998/GP-8000-Project/README.md

 The code also includes blocks for generating a confusion matrix and visualising predicted samples after the model has been trained.

+### 5. Analysis

+There are several other intuitive and easy-to-use Python scripts to make plots.

 ### Hardware Requirements

 - **GPU**: You must have a valid NVIDIA GPU that supports PyTorch hardware acceleration, with at least 16 GiB of video RAM.